marianobarrios/dregex/README.md

 # Dregex - Deterministic Regular Expression Engine

-Dregex is a Scala/JVM library that implements a regular expression engine using deterministic finite automata (DFA).
+Dregex is a JVM library that implements a regular expression engine using deterministic finite automata (DFA).
 It supports some Perl-style features and yet retains linear matching time.
-It can, additionally, do set operations (union, intersection, difference).
+It can, additionally, do set operations (union, intersection, and difference).

 [![Build Status](https://travis-ci.org/marianobarrios/dregex.svg?branch=master)](https://travis-ci.org/marianobarrios/dregex)